pkErbynn/DataStructures-Algorithms-Demystified/0_note.md

 - the amount of memory required by an algorithm
     - to execute a program and produce an output
     - as the input grows
-- algo requires memory to store
+- algo requires memory for storage
     -